tincubeth/doc/README.md

 for the **anonymity slider** we need new functions.
 Functions to enforce usage of onion transport and the reuse value.
 In the MAX_ANONYMITY you would use one server for one RPC call - in the MIN_RPC call you accept non onion nodes.

+You can see a visual example [here](https://github.com/walleth/walleth/issues/390)

 **Wallets might** also **indicate** which chains **support** TincubETH (and as a subset the ones that support plain incubed) in the chains they list.
 This could be a quality and resillience indicator.

+The mockup for this is [here](https://github.com/walleth/walleth/issues/389)

 ### How? <a id="how"></a>